CANDY-LINE/node-red-contrib-lwm2m/README.md

 † ACL Object management will be implemented on `create` and `delete` operation support

-† Bootstrap is not yet tested
+† Bootstrap isn't fully supported (should work but retrieving the provisioned information from the node isn't yet implemented)

 ## Predefined Objects